Beef Chile Colorado

 I love set-and-forget stews for dinner!
 You can do a little bit of prep in the morning, throw everything in the slow cooker, and have dinner ready to go.

 1. Make the sauce.
 Follow the instructions to make the red chile sauce.
-You can make the sauce several days in advance and refrigerate or freeze.
+You can make the sauce several days in advance and refrigerate or freeze it.

 2. Sear the beef.
 Season the cubed beef with salt and pepper and coat in flour.
 Sear in a heavy-bottomed skillet until browned on all sides.